Amyotrophic Lateral Sclerosis - How to Diagnose

 ALS Diagnosis Guide: Clinical Signs, EMG, Imaging & Genetic Testing

 Amyotrophic Lateral Sclerosis (ALS) is a progressive neurodegenerative disease which targets nerve cells that control muscle movement.
-It usually starts subtly but progresses quickly, causing the loss of motor ability and, eventually, respiratory arrest.
+ALS typically begins insidiously and progresses over months to years, leading to progressive motor disability and ultimately respiratory failure.

 Nevertheless, since ALS has symptoms common to a wide range of neurological disorders, making a timely and correct diagnosis has become one of the most significant challenges.
 This article outlines the diagnostic approach to ALS, emphasising the importance of specialised testing and medical support.